 6) for a fund member that has been a member for a minimum of one year, 80% of the price of spectacles prescribed by a doctor or an optician up to a maximum of 250 euros over two calendar years.

-7) as an aid reimbursement, 40% of the price of arch supports prescribed by a doctor or an occupational health physiotherapist over two calendar years, up to 30 euros.
+7) as an aid reimbursement, 40% of the price of uniquely fitted, customised arch supports over two calendar years, up to 30 euros.

 Any reimbursement paid out based on these rules is subject to the following prerequisites: